Jocks (film)

 Jocks is a 1987 teen comedy.
 The film was directed by Steve Carver and written by Michael Lanahan and David Oas.

 Jocks was shot in Las Vegas and in Los Angeles.

 Plot

 Coach Williams (Richard Roundtree) must get his tennis players into shape for the big play-offs in Las Vegas.
 The Kid (Scott Strader) and his buddies run wild in Vegas on and off the court as the coach tries to keep the players out of trouble before the match.
-Christopher Lee and R. G. Armstrong appear in character roles with Mariska Hargitay in the role of the heroine, Nicole.
+Christopher Lee and R. G. Armstrong appear in character roles with Mariska Hargitay in the role of the heroine, Nicole, a scout.